eabald/why-everyone-should-make-chat-app/notes.md

 ### D. No!
 Because it's easy enough to be doable and complicated enough to present reasonable challenge.
 No matter of your skill level

 I believe the truth is somewhere in between.
-It's easy enough that most of us may have own idea how it should look and at the other hand presents reasonable challenge to fuel our curiosity.
+It's easy enough that most of us may have own idea how it should look and at the other hand presents reasonable challenge to be a fun to do.
 We can make it as simple or as complicated as needed.
 It's only determined by our goal.
 It mostly depends on what we want to show.

 ## 3. What good chat app should have?